manishvbn/demo-app/iced-beverages/frozen-mocha-blended.md

 ### Step 4

-- Server It in Long Glass.
+- Serve It in a Long Glass.

+### Step 5

+- Just for Check.